robtweed/ewd-qoper8-gtm/README.md

 ## ewd-qoper8-gtm

-This module may be used to simplifiy the integration of the GT.M database with ewd-qoper8 worker process modules
+This module may be used to simplifiy the integration of the Open Source GT.M database with ewd-qoper8 worker process modules.
+It additionally loads the ewd-document-store module to provide a very powerful and natural JavaScript interface to the underlying
+Global Storage database engine within GT.M.

 ## Installing